from-explore/Porto/README.md

 #### Principles:

-- Every Container MAY have it's own Criterias.
-However, shared Criterias SHOULD be created in a Criterias folder on the Port layer.
+- Every Container MAY have its own Criterias.
+However, shared Criterias SHOULD be created in the Port layer.
 - A Criteria MUST not contain any extra code, if it needs data, the data SHOULD be passed to it from the Actions or the Service.
 It SHOULD not run (call) any Service for data.